MateoPalmeiro/Netflix-Auto-Skip-BTK/README.md

 ## How It Works

-A short polling loop (every 300 ms—change it as you want) scans for known button selectors and simulates a click the moment a target element is rendered.
-You can’t even see it on screen because the script triggers it before it visually loads—but it **is** there:
+A short polling loop (every 300 ms — change it as you want) scans for known button selectors and simulates a click the moment a target element is rendered.
+You can’t even see it on screen because the script triggers it before it visually loads — but it **is** there:

 ```js
 // Key selectors extracted from Netflix’s minified chaos